-This exhibition explores the domestication of water and the environmental impacts of the hydroelectric industry in Brazil.
-Aiming to challenge the technical expectations of various navigation technologies for cartographic control, a custom-made computer program interacts with satellite images altering a series of optical parameters in an attempt to disorient our gaze.
+This exhibition explores the domestication of water and the environmental impacts of the hydroelectric industries.
+Aiming to challenge the technical expectations of a variety of navigation technologies, a custom-made computer program interacts with satellite images altering a series of optical parameters in an attempt to disorient our gaze.
 Projected onto a layer of vapor generated by a large-scale humidification system, a video installation tells the story of the Tietê River, a body of water that has undergone violent processes of rectification of its meanders.
 The liquid dispersed in the environment destabilizes the material distinction of rivers as phenomena separate from more subtle water manifestations.

 Materia Abierta is a summer school on theory, art, and technology taking place in Mexico City with the intent of mobilizing critical thinking and political will.
 Each edition of the program generates new contexts for learning based on principles of collectivity.
 Participants have included Suely Rolnik, Awilda Sterling-Duprey, Ochy Curiel, Fernando Palma Rodríguez, Black Quantum Futurism, Michael Marder, Clapperton Chakanetsa Mavhunga, Denise Ferreira da Silva, Luciana Parisi, Brigitte Baptiste, Ramon Amaro, Reza Negarestani, Verónica Gago, Xuno López Intzín, Maximiliano Mamani, Sidarta Ribeiro, Yásnaya Elena Aguilar Gil, Vaginal Davis, Macarena Gómez-Barris, Vanessa Machado de Oliveira Andreotti, Gladys Tzul Tzul, among many others.